Welcome to the 1st Cozy Wednesday of 2016!

 The alley is popular with both the locals and the tourists in town to hit the slopes.
 We meet Clare’s best friend, Jodie Wentworth, and her brother, Clare’s ex, CJ.
 Both are Star City police officers.
 We also meet local residents, Homer Mayfield, former newspaper editor and Mirabelle, typewriter owner and author.
-James Cassidy, who hales from my neck of the woods, is a geologist and new to Star City.
+Seth Cassidy, who hales from my neck of the woods, is a geologist and new to Star City.
 He wants to get to know Clare a lot better.

 This story has a stranger rush into The Rescued Word where he makes quite a scene as he insists he must have a particular typewriter, not one like it but that exact one.
 Clare is shaken but calling the police sends the stranger on his way.
 Clare is relieved until she sees something suspicious outside the back door and discovers the stranger dead as a door-nail.
 Did someone kill him because she failed to give him the typewriter?
 The story of his life came to an abrupt end, Clare is going to find out why…

 These characters virtually pulled me right into this story.
 They are so real and fleshed out.
 I was engaged immediately.
 Everyone was so nice, I felt right at home.
 Chester has a secret but it is a sweet secret.
 Clare takes so much pride in the shop and her work and she gets excited about each new project.
-I love the way her romance with James is just beginning.
+I love the way her romance with Seth is just beginning.
 With friends in the police department things can get sticky or helpful depending on the situation.
 Clare and Jodie are still finding their way.

 The setting drew me in as well.
 I had been to Utah a couple of times several years ago.
 The descriptions in the book brought back memories of how beautiful things are there.
 Imagine living so close to the slopes that you can watch skiers from your windows or just ski from your backyeard.
 It would be wonderful to wake up to that day after day.